Sunday, July 14, 2024

 Horatio does serve another function: By being so steadfast, he offers contrast to the moral murk around him.
 The phrase “There is something rotten in the state of Denmark” is uttered in Act I, scene iv; the rest of the play lays this statement out in detail.
 Basically, Claudius, having assumed the throne by clandestine murder, has befouled the throne and created a rule where deceit and corruption thrive.

-Hamlet (Grantham Coleman) prepares to kill Claudius (Cornell Womack) while the king prays for forgiveness, but can't bring himself to strike for fear he will die in a state of grace.
+Hamlet (Grantham Coleman) prepares to kill Claudius (Cornell Womack) while the king prays for forgiveness.
+But Hamlet can't bring himself to strike for fear his father's killer will die in a state of grace.
 From a 2017 Old Globe theatrical production in San Diego, California.
 Image from https://www.theoldglobe.org/pdp/17-summer-season/hamlet

 It is here the play scores most for me, in concert with Hamlet’s dilemma of how to act when he knows what is really up.
 The state is full of lackeys and lickspittles who play false with Hamlet at every turn, falling short because Hamlet in his mad behavior isn’t on the level, either.